erdemaksoy/GiroDashboard/README.md

 This application is designed to manage and visualize turnover data, including product information, sales data, and stock information.
 It provides customers with insights into their branch and product details through intuitive data visualizations.

+## You can find backend files in Master Brench

 <img src="https://github.com/erdemaksoy/GiroDashboard/assets/79666268/8feeb332-4a97-400b-a683-9b1daa6e4818" alt="App Screenshot" width="400"/>
 <br><br>
 ## Table of Contents